 If everything is OK and nothing needs to be done the output should look like:

 ngcpcfg status

 Checking state of ngcpcfg:

 OK: has been initialised already (without shared storage)

 Checking state of configuration files:

 OK: nothing to commit.

-Checking state of /etc files

-nothing to commit.
+OK: nothing to commit.